CodingMinds/world_simulator/Readme.md

  * should consumed food respwan (default: yes)
  * should consumed food respawn on the same place (default: yes)

-All this options can changed on runtime if you are conencted with the control port.
+All this options can changed on runtime if you are connected with the control port.
 The following command will set the maximum client count to 7, activates the food respawn and let the food respawn on random places.